5 common MgO board problems and how to avoid them

 • Use corrosion-resistant fasteners such as stainless steel or galvanized screws.

-• Apply protective coatings to any exposed metal near the MGO board.
+• Apply protective coatings to any exposed metal near the MgO board.

 • Store boards in dry conditions before installation to reduce chloride migration.